 In a sense, you want to detach your mind from the adversity and look at it from an external, overarching viewpoint.
 When you get to this mental position, you’ll be more in tune with the situation and be more capable of analyzing your situation.
 As that happens, you’ll be better able to identify potential difficulties and possible opportunities so that you can minimize the former and capitalize on the later.

-Five Steps to Overcome Adversity
+Four Steps to Overcome Adversity

 Overcome Adversity Step 1: Step Back